 When hunting in the woods on public land, be sure to keep an eye out for signs posted and/or property lines.
 It’s not that hard to wander off into someone’s private land when you think you’re still on public lands.

-Beaches are usually fair game - but again look for signs.
+Beaches are usually fair game – but again look for signs.
 Also, some beaches are privately owned or owned by State/Federal governments.
-These are almost always off limits.
+These are almost always off-limits.
+Click here to read our guide on the best metal detectors for beaches.

 Lastly, let’s talk about private property.
 Hunting on private property will be the best ground by far for a few reasons.